-The NYU School of Professional Studies Schack Institute of Real Estate’s Master of Science in Construction Management requires that students complete 36 credits including: a three-tiered core that provides you with a broad foundation for the entire discipline of construction management; a capstone; and one 3-credit elective course or two 1.5-credit elective courses to further enhance proficiency and broaden understanding of related areas, including real estate.
-Students can complete this program in two years of full-time study, or up to five years of part-time study.
+The M.S. in Construction Management offers a 36-credit program of study that includes a three-tiered core that provides you with a broad foundation for the entire discipline of construction management; a capstone; and one 3-credit elective course or two 1.5-credit elective courses to further enhance proficiency and broaden understanding of related areas, including real estate.
+Students can complete this program in one year of full-time study, or in up to five years of part-time study.

 The core curriculum of the graduate program in construction management is designed to provide a broad and deep foundation to serve you throughout your career.

 Students are required to take all of the following courses.

 Tier I courses lay the groundwork for understanding the basic underpinnings of the building industry, including such topics as understanding methods and materials, construction practices, as well as legal principles and contracts common to the construction industry, company expenses, cost control, and cash flow.

 Tier II12 Credits

 Tier II courses build upon the foundation laid in the first tier, examining the various approaches to quantifying and estimating specific project plans, the process of tracking and managing projects, learning the criteria for managing a safe construction site, as well as developing the project skills for planning, scheduling, and control.

 In Tier III,the emphasis is on the detailed tools and techniques for running a construction organization, while also acquiring the skills and the approaches needed for dispute resolution.

 Students select a course from the list below, or, with permission from the program director, from a course in the M.S. in Real Estate or M.S. in Real Estate Development degree programs.
 Please note that not all courses are offered every semester.

 The capstone course encompasses and applies all prior course work, and requires the production of a professional-quality project analysis from initiation to completion.
 In each case, actual industry data and resources are researched and employed in the creation of a project.